SLOPE for Sparse Linear Regression:Asymptotics and Optimal Regularization: Introduction

 where $|\esti|_{(1)}\leq|\esti|_{(2)}\leq\cdots\leq|\esti|_{(p)}$ is a reordering of the absolute values $\abs{\esti_1}, \abs{\esti_2}, \ldots, \abs{\esti_p}$ in increasing order.
 In \cite{bogdan2015slope}, the regularization term $\regu(\est) \bydef \sum_{i=1}^{p}\lambda_{i}|\esti|_{(i)}$ is referred to as the ``sorted $\ell_{1}$ norm'' of $\est$.
-The same regularizer was independently developed in a different line of work \cite{zhong2012efficient, zeng2014decreasing, figueiredo2016ordered}, where the motivation is to promote group selection in the presence of correlated covariates.
+The same regularizer was independently developed in a different line of work \cite{bondell2008simultaneous,zhong2012efficient, zeng2014decreasing, figueiredo2016ordered}, where the motivation is to promote group selection in the presence of correlated covariates.

 The classical LASSO estimator is a special case of SLOPE.
 It corresponds to using a constant regularization sequence, \emph{i.e.}, $\lambda_1 = \lambda_2 = \cdots = \lambda_p = \lambda$.
-However, with more general $\lambda$-sequences, SLOPE has the flexibility to penalize different coordinates of the estimate according to their magnitudes.
+However, with more general $\vlambda$-sequences, SLOPE has the flexibility to penalize different coordinates of the estimate according to their magnitudes.
 This adaptivity endows SLOPE with some nice \emph{statistical} properties that are not possessed by LASSO.
 For example, it is shown in \cite{su2016slope,bellec2018slope} that SLOPE achieves the minimax $\ell_{2}$ estimation rate with high probability.
-In terms of testing, the authors of \cite{bogdan2015slope} show that SLOPE controls false discovery rate (FDR) for orthogonal design matrices, which is not the case for LASSO \cite{su2017false}.
-In addition, we note that the new regularizer $\regu(\est)$ is still a norm \cite{bogdan2015slope,zeng2014decreasing}.
+When applied in variable selection problem, SLOPE is shown to control the false discovery rate (FDR) for orthogonal design matrices \cite{bogdan2015slope}, which is not the case for LASSO.
+In addition, the new regularizer $\regu(\est)$ is still a norm \cite{bogdan2015slope,zeng2014decreasing}.
 Thus, the optimization problem associated with SLOPE remains convex, and it can be efficiently solved by using \emph{e.g.}, proximal gradient descent \cite{zeng2014decreasing, bogdan2015slope}.

-In the aforementioned studies on analyzing SLOPE, the performance of the estimator is given in terms of non-asymptotic probabilistic bounds, while such bounds provide very limited information about how to optimally design the regularization sequence $\boldsymbol{\lambda}$ in different settings, which is an important open question in the literature \cite{bogdan2015slope, su2016slope}.
-In this paper, we provide two main contributions: